hgcl/clara-le/pages/posts/styling-animated-rainbow-links.md

 dataTag: ["digital"]
 ---

 This new website layout is quite minimalist and mostly plays on typography styles and hierarchy.
-I wanted to add some _spice_ to such a simple base—so what better way than doing it rainbow-style on hyperlinks?[^1]
+I wanted to add some _spice_ to such a simple base — so what better way than doing it rainbow-style on hyperlinks?[^1]

 The general idea is that my hyperlinks are underlined by default[^2] as they are the same color as the body text.
 When hovered of focused, they are animated with CSS keyframes that seamlessly transition through a list of colors.
 To differentiate the `focus` from `hover` state, I removed the underline and added an `outline` around the link instead[^3].